 - People interested in games of chance

 Criminals choose older people who are particularly retired from these groups because older people seem less suspicious.
 While older people are dealing with their illnesses, they may not be able to question the transactions related to their bank accounts and understand what is happening.
-As a result, the criminals take advantage of the weaknesses of these people and they associate these people with a crime by using them as money mules.
+As a result, the criminals take advantage of these people's weaknesses and associate these people with a crime by using them as money mules

 Criminals often choose money mules from online dating sites, frequently used social media accounts, online business websites, and online advertisements.
 Criminals communicate with people by promising easy money via email or social media.
 In general, the accounts they communicate with seem reliable, so people do not understand that they are criminals.
 These criminals ask people to open a bank account so that they can transfer money from that account.